 Active CDN.

 For a given flight, only one CDN may be active between any pair of ATSUs.
-Note, however that coordination between more than two ATSUs (for the same flight) may have a total number of active CDNs greater than one, though each pair of ATSUs is still restricted to a maximum of one active CDN per flight.
+Note, however, that coordination between more than two ATSUs (for the same flight) may have a total number of active CDNs greater than one, though each pair of ATSUs is still restricted to a maximum of one active CDN per flight.
 In the exceptional (rare) case where a C-ATSU and D-ATSU both simultaneously transmit CDNs, the C-ATSU shall transmit a REJ to the D-ATSU cancelling the D-ATSU’s CDN.

 CDNs Are Proposals.